Montessori Public Charter School of Flagstaff - Cedar Middle School

 -Madison, age 13

-I have sent 4 children to Montessori Schools of Flagstaff Pre-K - 8th grade.
+I have sent 4 children to Montessori School of Flagstaff Pre-K - 8th grade.

 I would HIGHLY recommend this group.

 I cannot say enough great things about my experience with their teachers, staff, parents and students.

 Absolute top-notch, one of the MAIN reasons my family and I stayed in Flagstaff for over 15 years!

 Our middle school is a special place and one that is unique in Flagstaff.
 The entire program was fashioned as the first of its kind for young adults at this stage of their development.

 Until recently, the educational model for children this age was either an accelerated elementary program or a “junior” high school program.
 Dr. Elizabeth Coe, a noted developmental psychologist and past president of the American Montessori Society, using years of research conducted at the Adolescent Center of the University of North Carolina – Chapel Hill, developed a completely new educational model based on the specific physiological, psychological, and academic needs of this age group.
 The model is based on a fundamental principle: the key to development is freedom with responsibility and respect.